Orelhão: Changes and decline

+The special shape of an animal (here a parrot) in Belém, Pará.

 On November 26, 1998, orelhões painted lime-green were seen for the first time, marking the acquisition of Telesp by Spanish company Telefónica.
 This was part of the privatization process resulting from the breakup of Telebrás that also affected eleven other companies.

 New fiberglass "totems" were launched by the company in 1999, but the orelhão continued on the streets, as they were part of the daily life of Brazil.
 Currently, in the state of São Paulo, there are 210,000 of them, according to Telefónica.
 The trend is that this number will decrease, due to Anatel's ordinance reducing the minimum number of payphones throughout the country to 4 per thousand inhabitants, from the previous 6.
 Also the advance of mobile telephony has been contributing to the decline of public telephones.
 In December 2011, there were about 143 mobile phones per 100 inhabitants in the state of São Paulo.

 At the beginning of 2012, there were 247,6 million cell phones throughout Brazil.
 At the same time, a survey by Telefónica found that the sale of phone cards fell 45% in the state of São Paulo, compared to the first half of 2011.
-The company has decided to deactivate the "tulips" from the 70s, but it should maintain the devices to ensure that users do not have to walk more than 300 meters to have access to one of these long-standing devices.
+The company has decided to deactivate the "tulips" from the 70s, but it should maintain the devices to ensure that users do not have to walk more than 300 m to have access to one of these long-standing devices.

 In her 70s almanac, "Memories and Curiosities of a Very Mad Decade", journalist and writer Ana Maria Bahiana places the arrival of the metro, the portable calculator and the computer in Brazil, the sports lottery and the orelhão among the wonders of modernity at that time.

 Even though it has been declining in the 2010s, the orelhão, which has been fully incorporated into Brazilian street furniture, has reached its 40th anniversary and has consolidated its status as a world design icon and symbol of Brazil.
+Besides, it regained notability as a promotional symbol of the 2025 Brazilian film The Secret Agent.